Villager

 To see the touch points that affect users, I created personas and user journeys.

-Addressing user needs through app features.
+Addressing user needs through app features and validating design through testing.

-An app that grows and sustains communities.
+An app that connects, grows, and sustains communities.

 Research is continuous in the design process.